TUM-ICS/EMG-soft-hand-exoskeleton/README.md

 ## Overview

 This repository contains code and data for activity onset detection and post-hoc error correction in the EMG signal of healthy individuals and persons with hand impairment.
-Next to an adaptive threshold onset detector, it provides scripts for training and evaluating 1D Convolutional Neural Network (CNN).
-The CNN models are trained
+It provides scripts for training and evaluating 1D Convolutional Neural Network (CNN) models, as well as an adaptive threshold onset detector for comparison.

-The models are designed to work with RMS-processed EMG data at a sampling rate of 34.81 Hz, and can be applied to both healthy participants and individuals with hand impairments (ALS, SMA, stroke).
+The models are designed to work with RMS-processed EMG data at a sampling rate of 34.81 Hz, and can be applied to both healthy participants and individuals with hand impairments (ALS, SMA).

+**Main Replication Script:** `1_evaluate_cnn_onset_detection.py` is the primary script for replicating CNN onset detection results with models trained on different datasets (i.e. individual with ALS, healthy participants, mixed).
+See the [Replicating Core Results](#replicating-core-results) section for detailed instructions.

 ## Installation